Pediatric Orthopedic Surgeons treating Hunter Syndrome

 Timeline for Recovery from Pars Defect

-The sooner your kids start treating their Pars defect condition, the faster they will return to regular activities.
+The sooner your kids start treating their Parsonage-Turner syndrome, the faster they will return to regular activities.
 But it can take a few weeks or even a few months to get back your spine flexibility and mobility.
 The recovery time varies for every individual based on the condition.

 When You Should See Your Child to a Healthcare Provider

-The nonsurgical treatments for Spondylolysis affect more when one starts it at an earlier stage.
-Therefore, you should see your children a doctor ASAP whenever you see them experiencing low back pain and its interference with common activities in life.
+The nonsurgical treatments for Spondylolysis are more effective when one starts them at an earlier stage.
+Therefore, you should see your children to a doctor ASAP whenever you see them experiencing low back pain and its interference with common activities in life.

 Final Thoughts